ahmmedrejowan/AndroidBatteryView/README.md

 </details>

 ## Purpose
-The Advanced Battery View (ABV) library was born out of frustration with the time-consuming task of creating a battery view component for Android apps.
+The Android Battery View (ABV) library was born out of frustration with the time-consuming task of creating a battery view component for Android apps.
 Developed to avoid repetitive tasks and streamline development, ABV offers a simple solution for integrating a customizable battery view.
 It aims to save developers time and effort, enhancing user experience by providing a visually appealing representation of battery status without the hassle of reinventing the wheel.

 ## Features
 - Lightweight